salmmike/ttracker/README.md

 ## Building
 run `cmake -S . -B. & make` to build.

 Requires sqlite3 and fmt development libraries.

 ## Installing
 `sudo make install`

+Add the bash\_complete.sh text to your bashrc for some auto completion.

+TODO: Improve the completion.